20 Scholarships for Students from Single-Parent Households

 Application Requirements: Transcript, 2 letters of recommendation, proof of residency, essay

-Originally created for children raised in the foster care system, the Foster Hope Award has been expanded to include all Wisconsin students who have experienced childhood hardship.
+Initially created for children raised in the foster care system, the Foster Hope Award has been expanded to include all Wisconsin students who have experienced childhood hardship.
 To win it, you must have experienced an adverse life event — like losing a parent — and be able to write an essay explaining how you’ve demonstrated hope in the face of adversity.
-Applicants who are a resident of Central Wisconsin or have attended the Royal Family Kids Camp will receive preference during the selection process.
-You’ll also need to be attending a college or university in-state.
+Applicants who are residents of Central Wisconsin or have attended the Royal Family Kids Camp will receive preference during the selection process.
+You’ll also need to be attending an in-state college or university.

 19. Iraq and Afghanistan Service Grant